In the North, snow is an accepted aspect of winter, but it doesn’t mean that homeowners relish in the chores it implies.

 Heated driveways are nothing new, but they are rising in popularity as more people view the convenience as well worth the money.
 To help a customer decide if a heated driveway is right for them, discuss these topics with them.

 Let there be no confusion here, heated driveways are a luxury and can be far more expensive depending on the scale and materials chosen for this installation.
-According to HomeAdvisor.com, the cost of a heated driveway ranges from $12-$21 per square foot, but this doesn’t include the costs of removing the old driveway.
-Aside from having to remove an asphalt or concrete driveway, homeowners also have the option of having a beautiful paver drive installed over the system that can drive up the cost.
+There is not only the cost of installing the system but also the cost associated with removing the old driveway.
+Aside from having to remove an asphalt or concrete driveway, homeowners also have the option of having a beautiful paver drive installed over the system that can also drive up the cost.

 Other factors that can affect the cost are whether the heated driveway can be connected to the house’s heating system or must stand on its own and whether the control scheme is manual or automated.
 While manual systems are cheaper, they do require the client to have the forethought to remember to activate the system before snow is on its way.